The

 This

-are two options: Checked (On) and unchecked (Off.)
-To change this setting,
+provided.
+There are two options: Checked (On) and unchecked (Off.)
+To change

-persisted setting is On, Overlay Highlighting is turned On.
-With Overlay
+the persisted setting is On, Overlay Highlighting is turned On.

 Potential